Louisiana Sports Betting

 Can I bet on sports in Louisiana?

-Yes, you can legally bet on DFS legally.
+Yes, you can legally bet on sports legally in Louisiana.
 Offshore online sportsbooks continue to target residents in the state.
-However, they are not up to industry standards and we advise you to wait for legal betting options.
+However, they are not up to industry standards and we advise you to opt for legal betting options instead.

 How old do I have to be to bet on sports in Louisiana?